TheMicronaut/TheMicronaut.github.io/about/index.md

 I'm a Micronaut and together with my buddy Aleh we are hereby sharing things mostly about [music](/music){:target="_blank"} and [stories](/blog){:target="_blank"}.
 Depending pretty much on our mood,  you will find content either in English or in Greek.

-Aleh studied (high energy & particle) physics, electrical engineering, medical informatics, and currently earns his bread (mine as well) as software engineer in Healthcare IT sector.
-But who cares about all that stuff?
-If it happens you seek content related to these areas, you will be frustrated to find here only tiny traces of it, and always well woven in his stories.
-You see, Aleh loves to write or to narrate stories, but alas his free time is very limited.
+Aleh studied (high energy & particle) physics, electrical engineering, and medical informatics.
+He currently earns his daily bread (mine as well) as software engineer in Healthcare IT sector.
+But who cares about all this?
+You will be rather frustrated to find here only few tiny traces of this staff, and always well woven in Aleh's stories.
+He prefers to narrate stories, you see, but alas his free time is quite limited.
 He is trying his best, though, for that I can tell.

-As for the Micronaut, I sail into the oceans of the human mind.
+As for myself, the Micronaut, I sail into the oceans of the human mind.
 Most of the time you will find me travelling in the 4th dimension of music.
 I'm not able to identify a music genre that describes my tastes.
 Yet, I have a rather biased preference towards dark folk, dark/gothic rock & ambient sounds.
 Definitely I'm very fastidious when it comes to mainstream pop music, as much as Aleh is.
-If you are curious about my taste in music you might best check my [last.fm](http://www.last.fm/user/AL3x4ndros){:target="_blank"} profile.
-I'm also very privileged to be surrounded by [friends](/links){:target="_blank"} (real or online) with great taste in music.
+In case you are interested in my music taste, you might better check my [last.fm](http://www.last.fm/user/AL3x4ndros){:target="_blank"} profile.
+I'm also very privileged to be surrounded by [friends](/links){:target="_blank"} (both real and virtual) with great taste in music.

-Regarding the deployment of this blog, I chose one of the most promising available bloging platforms nowadays, that is Jekyll on Github.
-I find it very exciting to post text files instead of bulky database entries.
-As for the theme, I chose the ['So Simple Theme'](http://mademistakes.com/so-simple/){:target="_blank"} by designer slash illustrator [Michael Rose](http://mademistakes.com){:target="_blank"}.
-Michael has done a great job here, and I think he deserves our compliments.
-I slightly modified his theme, though, in order to accommodate my needs.
-Among others, I've incorporated the [responsive-timeline](https://github.com/brunodsgn/responsive-timeline){:target="_blank"} styles by Bruno Rodrigues, which you can check [here](/music/new-albums-2015/){:target="_blank"}.
+Regarding the deployment of this blog, I chose one of the most promising bloging platforms to date, that is Jekyll on Github pages.
+I find it just great  to post text files instead of bulky database entries.
+The chosen theme is the simple yet beatiful ['So Simple Theme'](http://mademistakes.com/so-simple/){:target="_blank"} by designer slash illustrator [Michael Rose](http://mademistakes.com){:target="_blank"}.
+Michael has done a great job here, and he definetly deserves compliments.
+As a proper software engineer would do, Aleh has (slightly) modified Michael's theme, in order to accommodate our needs.
+Among others, he incorporated the [responsive-timeline](https://github.com/brunodsgn/responsive-timeline){:target="_blank"} styles by Bruno Rodrigues, which you can check [here](/music/new-albums-2015/){:target="_blank"}.

-If you wish to contact me, you may use one of the links at the bottom (footer).
+If you wish to contact us, you may use one of the links at the bottom (footer).

 Welcome to our adventures.<br/>
 Have fun and respect others,<br/>